sourcegraph/about/handbook/product/product_management/direction_template.md

 ## Strategy

-What is wer strategy defined in a few steps?
+What is your strategy defined in a few steps?

 ## Themes